Marino Law | Gold Coast Law Firm

 • decision stage: the assessment manager must decide whether to approve or refuse the DA and provide the applicant with a Decision Notice containing reasons for refusal or conditions of approval

-The SPA also contains provisions that govern the process of appeals in the Planning and Environment Court (P&E Court).
+The PA also contains provisions that govern the process of appeals in the Planning and Environment Court (P&E Court).
 The P&E Court is a less formal, specialist court with its own set of rules and procedures.
 It sits at a District Court level.

 An applicant may appeal against a decision to refuse a DA or against conditions of an approval.
 A submitter may also appeal against the assessment manager’s decision.
 Both kinds of appeal must be started within 20 business days after a Decision Notice is given.